Anatoly-Smirnov-AI/Personal-Weather-Assistant/README.md

 - The `.env` file should never be shared publicly.
 - Use `.env.example` as a template to create your own configuration.
 - Free tiers of both APIs are sufficient for testing.
+- The app validates city names and shows a friendly error if a city is not found.

 ---